jet/propulsion/DOCUMENTATION.md

 #### Phased processing

-A key technique in simplifying an overall system is to consider whether batching and/or workflows can be managed asynchronously loosely connected decoupled workflows.
-If we consider the case where a system needs to report completed batches of shipment boxes within a large warehouse:
+A key technique in simplifying an overall system is to consider whether batching and/or workflows can be managed as asynchronous decoupled workflows.
+Consider the case where a system needs to report completion of packing of shipment boxes within a large warehouse:
-- a large number of shipments may be in the process of being prepared (picked); we can't thus batch shipments them until we know that all the required items within have been obtained (or deemed unobtainable) and the box sealed
+- a large number of shipments may be in the process of being prepared (picked); we can't thus batch shipments until we know that all the required items within have been obtained (or deemed unobtainable) and the box sealed
 - at peak processing time (or where picking is robotized), there can be deluges of events representing shipments being marked complete.
 We don't want to impose a variable latency on the turnaround time for a person or robot doing the picking before it is able to commence it's next activity.
-- batches need to fulfill size restrictions
+- reporting batches need to fulfill size restrictions
 - shipments must be included in exactly one batch, no matter how many times the Completed event for a Shipment is processed
 - batches have their own processing lifecycle that can only commence when the full set of Shipments that the Batch is composed of is known and can be frozen.

-One way to handle constraints such as this is to have a Processor concurrently handle Shipment Completed notifications:
+One way to address the above set of requirement is to have a Processor concurrently handle Shipment Completed notifications:
 - Initially, each handler can do some independent work at the shipment level.
 - Once this independent work has completed, grouping Shipments into a Batch (while guaranteeing not to exceed te batch size limit) can converge as a single Decision rather than a potential storm of concurrent ones.
 - Finally, once, the Reactor responsible for inserting the completed shipments into a batch has noted that the batch is full, it can declare the Batch `Closed`
 - This `Closed` event can then be used to trigger the next phase of the cycle (post-processing the Batch prior to transmission).
-In many cases, it will make sense to have the next phase be an entirely separated Processor)
+In many cases, it will make sense to have the next phase be an entirely separated Processor.

 Of course, it's always possible to map any such chain of processes to an equivalent set of serial operations on a more closely coupled SQL relational model.
 The thing you want to avoid is stumbling over time into a rats nest by a sequence of individually reasonable ad-hoc SQL operations that assume serial operations.
 Such an ad hoc system is unlikely to end up being either scalable or easy to maintain.